erikg713/porkelon-token/README.md

 -------------------------
 is an upgradable ERC-20 token on the Polygon network, designed as a meme/utility token with a capped supply of 100 billion tokens.
 It includes features like burnability, pausability, ownable control, a 1% transaction fee to a team wallet, and predefined allocations for dev, staking/rewards, liquidity, marketing, airdrops, and presale.
 The token is non-mintable after initialization to enforce the max supply.
 This repository contains:
-The main token smart contract (Porkelon.sol).
+The main token smart contract (PorkelonPolygon.sol).
 A presale contract (PorkelonPresale.sol).
 Bash scripts for adding liquidity (scripts/add_liquidity.sh) and locking liquidity (scripts/lock_liquidity.sh).
 Deployment and usage instructions.
 The project emphasizes low fees on Polygon, upgradeability via UUPS proxy, and community trust through liquidity locking.
 Features
 Token Standard: ERC-20 (upgradeable).
-Total Supply: 100,000,000,000 PORK (capped, no further minting).
+Total Supply: 100,000,000,000,000,000 PORK (capped, no further minting).
 Decimals: 18.
 Transaction Fee: 1% on every transfer (sent to team wallet; excludes mints/burns).
 Allocations:
-20% Dev wallet.
+25% Dev (team) wallet.
 5% Staking and rewards.
 25% Liquidity (locked for 1 year).
 10% Marketing and advertising.
 10% Airdrops.
-30% Presale.
+25% Presale.
 Security: Pausable, burnable, ownable, role-based access control.
 Upgradeable: Via UUPS proxy for future enhancements (e.g., adding taxes or features).
 Presale: Dedicated contract for fair token distribution.